gacetta/notes/js-howItWorks.md

 script1.a() // 5

 script1 becomes the global namespace.
 But we can have one name for an object that contains many properties we might want to use.

+---
+## this
+---
+`this` is the object that the function is a property of